WORDS BY DAVID BEVAN | @DB_WRITING

 I have a theory that the closer a football stadium is to a Frankie and Benny’s, the worse it is: the very name brings to mind microscopic traces of an atmosphere drifting out over sparsely-populated stands.

-The reasons behind the location of chain restaurants in retail parks in the 1990s and early 2000s - transport links, free parking, multiple leisure options, space for expansion - also made sense to many football clubs.
-So they made the move in their droves, from the suburbs to the outskirts: Northampton Town in 1994, Derby County in 1997, Wigan Athletic in 1999, Oxford United in 2001, Swansea City in 2005.
+The reasons behind the location of chain restaurants in retail parks in the 1990s and early 2000s — transport links, free parking, multiple leisure options, space for expansion — also made sense to many football clubs.
+So they made the move in their droves, from the suburbs to the outskirts; Northampton Town in 1994, Derby County in 1997, Wigan Athletic in 1999, Oxford United in 2001, Swansea City in 2005.

 It does suit some people that so many modern football stadiums are situated in out-of-town retail parks.
 This is particularly true of families, in the same way that all-seater stadiums make sense.
 But the more clubs that moved, the more the away day experience was crushed.

 I asked on Twitter what people thought made for a good away day experience, other than the result.
-The answers came back: a bit of history to the place, somewhere with a good pub that looks after its beer, close to the city centre, an interesting walk from the railway station.
+The answers came back; a bit of history to the place, somewhere with a good pub that looks after its beer, close to the city centre, an interesting walk from the railway station.
 All the responses swirled in my head to create one perfect vision and nowhere in sight was there a Pizza Hut.

-What makes the away day a cult experience is not only that we’re losing it more and more each year through stadium moves and the marginalisation of supporters.
+What makes the away day a cult experience is not only that we’re losing more each year, through stadium moves and the marginalisation of supporters.
 It’s also that modern football stadiums make sense to so many people.
 It’s harder to make a rational case for the lure of low, corrugated iron roofs, overly crowded concourses and obstructed views.
 But with so many newer stadiums seeming indistinguishable from one another, it’s the variety of the older grounds that keeps the football experience fresh.

-I am not a traditionalist in many other ways.
+I am not a traditionalist in many other walks of life.
 There’s just something about football - and away games in particular - that hauls me back to my first experiences of the game, when I first began to feel part of something bigger, when I began to feel like there were thousands of other people who shared my thoughts and feelings.
 When I realised I wasn’t the only person utterly obsessed with football.